Trading standards leafletsRef: 122659

 Although you are unlikely to finalise a sale without any face to face contact with the purchaser, if you use a website to advertise properties the Electronic Commerce (EC Directive) Regulations 2002 will apply.
-You can find out more about the requirements of these Regulations in our leaflet 'Selling at a distance (via the internet, telephone, post, etc)'.
+You can find out more about the requirements of these Regulations in our leaflet 'Selling at a distance (via the internet, phone, etc) - from 13 June 2014'.

 - Consumer Credit Act 1974